vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 honey, sugar; then offer flowers &c. and say "May Śiva be pleased'; bestows progeny and all desires; HV II.
 482 492, NA 26-27; (2) to be practised for 8,6 or 3 months or for one month, for half a month or for 12, 6 or 3 days or one day; the vow of silence is said to be capable of secur ing all objects (maunam sarvārthasādhakam'p.
-880 ); the performer should not even make the sound 'hum' while eating, he should give up hiinsū in thought, word and deed; when the prata ends he should make a linga of sandalwood and offer worship to it with gandha and other upacāras and offer golden bell and bell-metal bells in different directions of the temple; offer rich food to devotees of Śiva and brāh manas; placing on his head a copper vessel in which the linga is deposited he should silently go by the public road to Siya temple and place the linga to the right of the temple image and worship it again and again; the performer
+880 ); the performer should not even make the sound 'hum' while eating, he should give up hiinsū in thought, word and deed; when the prata ends he should make a liṅga of sandalwood and offer worship to it with gandha and other upacāras and offer golden bell and bell-metal bells in different directions of the temple; offer rich food to devotees of Śiva and brāh manas; placing on his head a copper vessel in which the liṅga is deposited he should silently go by the public road to Siya temple and place the liṅga to the right of the temple image and worship it again and again; the performer

 reaches Śivaloka; HV II.
 879-883 ( from Śivadharma).
 Yakṣakardama-an unguent dear to yakṣas ) is constituted by